 Bavinck notes that the issue did not seem to be a pressing one in the Netherlands of his day.
 Unlike in other countries, men were actively involved in Dutch church life and there didn’t seem to be any desire to have women voting for office bearers.
 He writes that, with such indifference, it would be foolish to press the issue.

 However, he notes that if we discuss it in principle, “there is little ground to condemn it.”
 Bavinck argues that women are equal members of the church with men.
 They have just as much an interest in having good office bearers as the men do.
 Because of their nature as women, they tend to actually have quite a great deal of interest in religious matters.
 Moreover, there are large numbers of widows, women married to “religiously indifferent men,” or women married to men who belong to another church.
 Without being able to vote, such women are all stripped of the opportunity to have an influence on church life.

-Bavinck strengthens his argument by noting that while women under the authority of their husbands in the home, as church members they receive the same benefits and should receive the same rights.
+Bavinck strengthens his argument by noting that while women are under the authority of their husbands in the home, as church members they receive the same benefits and should receive the same rights.
 He notes that young male communicant members who still live with their parents are subordinate to those parents, but yet they have the right to vote.
 This is unfair.
 Bavinck says the injustice becomes worse because women are allowed to raise objections to the election of an office bearer – yet they cannot vote.
 Then he notes that the vote in the church is not an exercise of power.
 The congregation only points out its preferences for office bearers; the consistory is responsible to call and appoint.